 2. It has been configured with two header rows describing where the data will be added when it has been imported into Apricot.
 Do not change anything in these top two rows or the first column.

 3. Each column in this .csv template represents a field on a form.
 Each row (after the two header rows) represents one record.

 4. Open the file that contains the data you would like to import.
 Select information from the old file and paste it into the appropriate spot in the new .csv template, including the Record ID.
 The Record ID will "match" the new information and update it to the correct record.

 Save the .CSV Template

-Once the data has been added to the .csv template, save it to your desktop or to another location on your computer where you will be able to easily find it later.
+Once the data has been added to the .csv template, save it to your desktop or to another location on your computer with an identifiable name where you will be able to easily find it later.

 Return to Apricot

 Once you have finished adding data to the .csv template and have saved that template to your computer, return to Apricot and select the Administrator tab at the top of the page.

 Select Upload file from the right hand palette.

 Find the .csv template that contains the information you want to import